ropensci/rcites/paper/paper.md

 # Acknowledgements

-Many thanks to the British Ecological Society for bringing us together during the "Ecology Hackathon: Developing R Packages for Accessing, Synthesizing and Analysing Ecological Data" part of the BES, GFÖ, NecoV and EEF Joint Annual Meeting 2017: Ecology Across Borders.
+Many thanks to the British Ecological Society for bringing us together during the "Ecology Hackathon: Developing R Packages for Accessing, Synthesizing and Analysing Ecological Data" part of the BES, GFÖ, NecoV and EEF Joint Annual Meeting 2017 "Ecology Across Borders".
+Also, thanks to our hackathon group for the fruitful discussions about the very early stages of the package.

 ----- just for background info -----